-The outcome of consultation on the move to 100% business rates retention but with the transfer in of some funding responsibilities.
+The outcome of consultation on the move to 100% business rates retention but with the transfer in of some funding responsibilities;

-A full reset of the baselines for the business rates retention scheme in 2020/21 and the impact on the business rates retained if the existing 50% retention scheme is still operating.
+A full reset of the baseline for the business rates retention scheme in 2020/21 and the impact on business rates retained compared to the current 50% retention with a 75% retention proposed by the Government.

 3.10 The Executive has had three monitoring reports this financial year on 18 July, 3 October, and 5 December.
 These have updated current year budgets and also future year forecasts.
-The Autumn Statement 2017 was published on the 22 November and the provisional local government settlement issued on 19 December.
+The Autumn Statement 2017 was published on the 22 November.
+The provisional settlement was announced on the 19 December and Teignbridge responded on the 15 January.